mohit-marathe/zetajs/README.md

 # Nice LOWA Access from JavaScript via UNO

-`source/jsuno.js` provides a JS-`Proxy`-based wrapper on top of the [Embind-based](https://blog.allotropia.de/2024/04/30/libreoffice-javascripted/) JS scripting capabilities for LOWA.
+`source/jsuno.js` provides a wrapper on top of the [Embind-based](https://blog.allotropia.de/2024/04/30/libreoffice-javascripted/) JS scripting capabilities for LOWA.
 It aims to provide a nicer, more idiomatic JS experience compared to the Embind-based approach.
 The starting point is the `Module.jsuno_init` `Promise` that provides the